How to Figure Out What People Want

 Don't have an account?
 Sign up!

-Georgia Patrick 26 days ago
+Georgia Patrick about 1 month ago

 AttaBoy, Dan.
 Write like you mean it and from your experience.
 I love this because it is you, the founder, talking to me, the founder, and we know obsession with client delight over our own ego is important.
 No screen shots.
 No prompt scripts.
 An article from your head and heart.
 Hooray.

-Dan Shipper 26 days ago
+Dan Shipper about 1 month ago

 @georgia@communicators.com thanks Georgia!